 29. Chye png (economy rice)

-It’d be silly to claim that skewered meat on sticks are a unique creation, but what makes satay pure magic is the accompanying subtly sweet peanut sauce.
+It’d be silly to claim that skewered meat on sticks is a unique creation, but what makes satay pure magic is the accompanying subtly sweet peanut sauce.
 More contemporary stalls add a dollop of pureed pineapple into the sauce, something that may offend staunch purists.
 A good satay has a moist texture with a smoky flavour and is served up with a chunky peanut sauce and lots of onions, rice cakes and diced cucumber on the side.

 Photography lead image: Nathania Tirtaputra